kgateway-dev/kgateway/docs/content/operations/updating_license/_index.md

 Gloo Edge Enterprise requires a time-limited license key in order to fully operate.
 You initially provide this license at installation time, as described [here]({{< versioned_link_path fromRoot="/installation/enterprise/" >}}).

+The license key is stored as a Kubernetes secret in the cluster.
+When the key expires, the pods that mount the secret might crash.
+To update the license key, patch the secret and restart the Gloo Edge deployments.

+{{% notice tip %}}
+When you first install Gloo Edge in your cluster, confirm the license key expiration date with your Account Representative, such as in **30 days**.
+Then, set a reminder for before the license key expires, and complete these steps, such as on Day 30, so that your Gloo Edge pods do not crash.
+{{% /notice %}}

 ## Diagnose the Problem

 Whether you're a prospective user using a trial license or a full Gloo Edge subscriber, this license can expire.
 When it does, you may see certain Gloo Edge pods start to display errors that are new to you.